 Bacteria make all kinds of smells because they produce gases and byproducts as part of their lifecycle.
 A fart, for example, is a gas byproduct of our digestion, caused by bacteria.

 Testing your vaginal pH at home quickly, cheaply and easily

-pH testers are all based on the same principle, which most of us have done in science class with litmus paper. pH strips are very cheap, so don’t get sucked into paying a lot.
+pH testers are all based on the same principle, which most of us have done in science class with litmus paper. pH strips are very cheap, so don’t get sucked into paying a lot for ‘special’ pH strips.